FedorIvanov37/sv-terminal/README.md

 ## Modules usage

 ### Intro
 SvTerminal is a group of independent modules, connected by PyQt6 Signal / Slot mechanism.
 You can use the SvTerminal modules package for your own project or when GUI running is impossible.
-This section provided a quick introduction, at the moment library's documentation is in the development stage.
+This section provided a quick introduction, at the moment library's documentation is in the development stage

 Don't forget to install the [requirements](#requirements) before using SvTerminal's package

 ### What's inside

 The table describes fundamental system objects.
 In fact, SvTerminal contains much more modules for achieving the result.
 At the moment the only way to be familiar with the whole package is through code investigation

 | Module        | Purpose                                                                                                                                                                             |
 |---------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|